October 4, 2012

 1. A Blank Canvas.
 I used an 8x10 Canvas I ordered on Amazon for a few dollars.

 2. A Spray Bottle.
 I used an old cleaning bottle and rinsed it out.
-Fill it with Water.
+Fill it with water.

-We were having a Woodland Themed Baby Shower for a baby girl, so I wanted to do a tree.
+NOTE: I was hosting a Woodland Themed Baby Shower for a baby girl, so I wanted to do a tree.
 I looked for lots of images of trees online, and couldn't find anything free or perfect, until I came across the website wedding chicks.
 This link will take you directly to the app on their website that allows you to customize this tree with the date of the shower or wedding or event in general, and the name you want to add.
 Even the colors are customizable!
 So awesome!
 I love the Internet.

 6. I flipped the picture backwards in my "print options" knowing I was going to transfer the image onto canvas.
 If you don't have words on your image, you don't have to worry about this step.

 9. Once all the paper is off, it should leave just the image you wanted to transfer, and now all you need to do is seal the image by either painting on another coat of gel medium all over the canvas, or use mod podge.
 I use mod podge because it is cheaper.
 However, if you are adding fingerprint stamps, wait to seal it until after the thumb prints are on there.
-You don't even have to really do this step with this project because I doubt the canvas will be touched much.

 10. That's it!
 Here is how it turned out with the finger prints.